Insurance can be one of the biggest expenses you have to pay out when owning a bike, apart from the bike itself.

 1. Keep your bike out of sight

 If you have a garage, then use it.
 Keeping your bike locked away and out of sight in your garage could reduce your premium.
-Typically your garage must be of brick or concrete construction, however other construction types can be acceptable such as Asgard sheds and solid wood (timber) buildings; if in doubt please check with one of our knowledgeable agents.
+Typically your garage must be of brick or concrete construction, however other construction types can be acceptable such as shipping containers, metal sheds (such as Asgard) and solid wood (timber) buildings on a concrete base; if in doubt please check with one of our knowledgeable agents and get some advice from BikeSocial on all things storage and security here.

 2. Improve your riding

 By going back to school and completing an approved advanced riding course like MotoScotland or Rapid Training, as well as improving your riding skills and being safer on the road, you may be able to get cheaper motorbike insurance.

 3. Accurate mileage